Get a free, no obligation personal loan quote with rates as low as 9.99%

-Your credit scores are an important factor when it comes to accessing different credit products such as credit cards, personal loans, car loans and mortgages.
-Your credit health can not only affect your ability to secure a loan but the interest rates you’re charged.
-In fact, your credit can also affect your insurance rates, ability to rent an apartment and even secure a job you want.
+Your credit score is an important factor when it comes to accessing credit products, like credit cards, personal loans, car loans, and mortgages.
+Not only can your credit health affect your ability to secure these products, but also the interest rates you’re charged.
+In fact, your credit can also influence your insurance rates, as well as your ability to rent an apartment or secure a job.

-Understanding who can check your credit and why can help you better manage your credit and finances.
+It’s helpful to understand who can conduct a credit check in Canada, and why they perform these checks, to help you better manage your credit and finances.

 What Is A Credit Check?